 There are countless types of loans for many needs, and just as many places offer such funding.
 Each type of lender offers its pros and cons.

-Traditional Banks or Credit Unions
+Banks or Credit Unions

-If you do qualify, it can take several weeks to go through the application and approval process and then finally have funds reach your pocket.
+If you’re a business owner with a fair or poor credit score (about 660 or lower), or if you’ve been in business for only a short time, it can be challenging to qualify for funding from conventional lending institutions.
+If you do qualify, it can take several weeks to go through the application and approval process and finally have funds reach your pocket.